kevinobee/Sitecore.Glimpse/README.md

 In order to run these smoke tests you will need to:

-* Have a local install of Sitecore 6.6.
+* Have a local install of Sitecore.

-* Set the *TestWebsitePath* and *TestWebsiteUrl* in the **build\Sitecore.Glimpse.environment.props** to reference the local Sitecore 6.6 website.
+* Set the *TestWebsitePath* and *TestWebsiteUrl* in the **build\environment.props** to reference the local Sitecore website.

-* Ensure that the test website has the Ship package installed by running the following in the Package Manager Console:
+* Ensure that the test website has the Sitecore.Glimpse package installed by running the following in the Package Manager Console:

     install-package Sitecore.Glimpse -Source `<path to folder containing your sitecore.glimpse nupkg file>`